anfals/proj1/ANSWERS.md

 # Q0: Why is this error being thrown?
+There is no Pokemon model

 # Q1: How are the random Pokemon appearing?
 What is the common factor between all the possible Pokemon that appear? *
+A random pokemon is being chosen from the pokemon that were added from the seed.
+None of them have trainers

 # Question 2a: What does the following line do "<%= button_to "Throw a Pokeball!", capture_path(id: @pokemon), :class => "button medium", :method => :patch %>"?
 Be specific about what "capture_path(id: @pokemon)" is doing.
 If you're having trouble, look at the Help section in the README.